 How to keep pancakes warm

-If you aren’t planning on serving the chocolate chip pancakes right away, I have an easy tip that will help keep them warm and fresh.
+If you aren’t planning on serving these pancakes right away, I have an easy tip that will help keep them warm and fresh.
 Simply place the cooked pancakes on a baking sheet and place in the oven at 175°F until ready to serve.

 This will keep the pancakes just warm enough for serving, but won’t cook them any further.
 They’ll be perfectly fluffy, moist and ready to enjoy in a matter of seconds.
 So easy!